 The entrance to this castle is by an ascent of marble steps.

 It consisted at first of only one great pavilion built by the electress Henriette Adelaide of Savoy, but her son Maximilian caused several apartments to be added to it together with fine stables and grand gardens.
 Nugent

-Henriette Adelaide, daughter of Victor Amadeus I, Duke of Savoy, married Ferdinand Maria, Elector of Bavaria in 1650; she was also cousin of King Louis XIV of France.
+Henriette Adelaide, daughter of Victor Amadeus I, Duke of Savoy, married Ferdinand Maria of the House of Wittelsbach, Elector of Bavaria in 1650; she was also cousin of King Louis XIV of France.
 She invited a number of Italian architects and artists at her court in Munich and in 1664 she promoted the construction of Nymphenburg.
 The main building was designed by Agostino Barelli who was involved also in that of Theatinerkirche, a church resembling S. Andrea della Valle in Rome, the seat of the Theatine Order.
 Initially the summer palace was a mighty cubic pavilion, flanked by a church, several outbuildings and a small, walled, geometrical garden.
 By 1679 the palace complex, in its first aspect was almost finished.